 No matter which tour you decide you'll need to pay for a Chitwan National Park ticket.

-Generally speaking the private elephant safari is more popular as it's slightly easier to arrange and slightly cheaper.
+Generally speaking a private elephant safari is more popular as it's easier to arrange and slightly cheaper.
+NTNC (government/public) currently don't do elephant safaris.

 - Go to the Chitwan National Park ticket office